 Pro Tip: You can further improve your lawn’s soil health by topdressing with compost after aeration.

-How do you know if you have compacted soil?
+How do you know if you have Compacted Soil?

 When a lawn has compacted soil, it struggles to eat, drink, and breathe.
 As a result, a decline in the lawn’s health is a common sign of soil compaction.
 Keep in mind that some of the following symptoms may signal a different kind of lawn ailment, such as drought or unbalanced fertilization: